 Check your credit frequently

-Checking your credit frequently will inform you of what’s being reported, this way you can take any necessary actions to rectify inaccuracies in they occur.
+Checking your credit frequently will inform you of what’s being reported, this way, you can take any necessary actions to rectify inaccuracies if they occur.

-It’s also a good idea to establish a credit freeze, that prevents the opening of new lines of credit in your name.
-This can help protect you from credit fraud.
+It’s also a good idea to establish a credit freeze that prevents the opening of new lines of credit in your name.
+It can help protect you from credit fraud.
 If you are not applying for a new line of credit or loan anytime soon, it’s definitely something to consider.

 These are all things you should be doing over the long term.
 Establishing good financial habits ensures you avoid scenarios that will impact your credit.

 3 Common credit myths